Nenkai/relink-modding/docs/getting_started/mod_manager.md

 The Reloaded II mod manager combined with the Granblue Fantasy Relink Mod Manager mod is the primary way to manage mods for GBFR.
 It quickly handles what would normally be a multi-step process with GBFRDataTools for all managed mods.

+!!! warning

+    The Mod Manager is currently incompatible with other hooking utilities such as **SpecialK**.

 ## Reloaded II

 [From the latest Reloaded II release](https://github.com/Reloaded-Project/Reloaded-II/releases/), either download Release.zip and extract, or download Setup.exe and run.